PacktPublishing/Production-Ready-Applied-Deep-Learning/Chapter_5/glue/glue_create_job.md

 }
 ```

-- Create a new IAM role (say: AmazonSageMakerServiceCatalogProductsUseRole) and attach the policy created in the above step.
+- Create a new IAM role (for example: `AmazonSageMakerServiceCatalogProductsUseRole`) and attach the policy created in the above step.
+The `AmazonSageMakerServiceCatalogProductsUseRole` IAM role will be used in the next step.

 #### Step 3: Create Crawler that takes input data set (csv file) and create a metadata table inside newly created database "db_google_scholar"